05 November 2019Quick Guide to Growing a Giant Pumpkin

 When to Plant

-- It is best to plant your Atlantic Giant Pumpkin seed by the end of December 2019 to ensure it has enough time to grow for the competition
+- It is best to plant your Atlantic Giant Pumpkin seed by December to ensure it has enough time to grow for the competition.

 - Giant pumpkin seeds are larger than normal pumpkin seeds so before sowing, soak them for an hour or two in